Fincer/wanip-checker/README.md

 ## About

+In many home networks, WAN (Wide Area Network) IP addresses are dynamically allocated by a local ISP.
+Usually this is acceptable in common household/home use, but not in server use where static DHCP lease/static IP address is very much a mandatory requirement.

+However, static IPs are usually offered only to corporate environments, and not everyone wants to pay extra for such in order to establish a simple server environment in home.

-This repository contains a systemd service file & a simple bash script to refresh current WAN IPv4 of a server, and notify server admin for any changes in the server WAN (Internet) address.
+This repository contains a systemd service file & a simple bash script to refresh current WAN IPv4 of a Linux server, and notify server admins for any changes in the server WAN IPv4 (Internet) address.
 This helps in several issues:

-- Server admin is always aware of the current server IPv4 address, whether the address is dynamic or not.
+- Server admins are always aware of the current server IPv4 address, whether the address is dynamic or not.

-- Server admin is able to remotely connect to the server environment although the server IP may have been changed.
-This is possible because the admin is notified about any WAN IPv4 address changes via email by the server itself, automatically.
+- Server admins are able to remotely connect to the server environment although the server IP has been changed.
+This is possible because admins are notified about any WAN IPv4 address changes via email by the server itself, automatically.

-In many home networks, WAN (Wide Area Network) IP addresses are dynamically allocated by a local ISP.
-Usually this is okay in common household/home use, but not in server use.

-In most server environments, static DHCP lease/static IP address is a mandatory requirement.
-However, static IPs are usually offered only for corporate environments, and not everyone wants to pay extra for such in order to establish a simple server environment in home.

 ## Requirements